lajosbencz/phalcon-model-generator/README.md

         'dbname' => 'test_models',
     ],
     'model_generator' => [
-        'directory' => __DIR__,
+        // path to namespace root (will be created) 'directory' => __DIR__,
+        // namespace extensible for models
         'namespace' => 'TestModels',
+        // namespace for overwritten models
         'namespace_auto' => 'TestModels\Auto',
-        'base_model' => \Phalcon\Mvc\Model::class,
+        // models will inherit from this base class 'base_model' => \Phalcon\Mvc\Model::class,
-        'base_view' => \Phalcon\Mvc\Model::class,
+        // views will inherit from this base class 'base_view' => \Phalcon\Mvc\Model::class,
+        // reusable relation parameter
         'reusable' => false,
-        'log' => true,
+        // logging: false for off, true for stdout, string for logging to stream 'log' => true,
         // ignored tables (as they appear in database) 'blacklist' => [],